 How well do statins work?
 The five year number needed to treat to prevent a fatality in patients with underlying heart disease is 83 (meaning that you must treat 83 people with statins for five years to prevent 1 death), while in those without heart disease that number balloons to infinity because if you don’t have heart disease, statins don’t reduce mortality (although their use does modestly reduce the risk of non-fatal heart attacks and strokes).

 So while the benefit of statins depends upon the level of underlying disease, the risk of harm from the drugs is the same for all comers, with a 1 in 10 chance of statin-induced muscle injury and 1 in 50 chance of statin-related diabetes.
 For all patients, the likelihood of harm with statins is greater than the likelihood of benefit, but since the harms prevented (heart attack and stroke) are generally more serious than the harms caused (muscle injury and diabetes), it makes sense to use them in selected patients.
-As for me, until I actually have a heart attack or stroke, you won’t see me quaffing any statins.
-I’ll stick with diet and exercise—more fun and a lot cheaper.
+As for me, I’ll do my best to stave of adverse health outcomes through diet and exercise for as long as I can.